 When choosing a family pet, the entire family needs to be involved in the final decision!
 If there is any hesitancy, there ends the discussion.
 Do not be impulsive!
 Take your time when making this decision.
 If need be, leave a non-refundable deposit on the animal you have chosen, go home, think it over and talk it out!
 Go back if necessary, and check to see if your initial thought was a good one.
 If it is wonderful!
 If it isn’t, all you’ve lost is a few bucks!

-Remember, this puppy or dog that you have chosen has to be as excited being with you as you are with them.
+Remember, this puppy or dog you have chosen has to be as excited to be with you as you are with them.
 If the puppy shows little or no interest in you, odds are, it’s not going to work out.
 Avoid overzealous animals and avoid shy, fearful ones.
-You want a happy, self-confident, yet middle of the road kind of personality, with a well-balanced temperament.
+You want a happy, self-confident, yet middle-of-the-road kind of personality with a well-balanced temperament.
 If the animal shows any signs of misplaced aggression, walk away.

 Here comes the hard part!
 What if it doesn’t work out?
 How long are you going to hold on to the animal?
 What is going to happen to that puppy or dog finally?
 Have you given any thought about what the cost may be to the animal?
 Does it end up in the backyard, like a forgotten toy?
 Are you the type to take it for a ride and dump it in “a nice neighborhood,” irresponsibly hoping someone will take care of your problem for you?